shichongrui/saws/Tutorial.md

 npm install -D @saws/cli
 ```

-The `saws` cli comes with an `init` command that can be used to set up your project with all the necessary dependencies and files you will need.
+The `saws` cli comes with an `init` command that can be used to set up our project with all the necessary dependencies and files you will need.

 ```bash
 npx saws init
 ```

-After running `init` you will see a few changes happened in your project.
+After running `init` you will see a few changes happened in our project.

-1. It installed `@saws/core` and `typescript` into your project.
+1. It installed `@saws/core` and `typescript` into our project.
 2. It wrote a `.gitignore`.
 3. It wrote a `tsconfig.json`.
 4. And it wrote a `saws.js` file.

 Most important here is the `saws.js` file.
-This is your config file where you will define all of the various services that you need or are creating.
+This is our config file where you will define all of the various services that you need or are creating.
 For now all you will have in there is a blank `ServiceDefinition`.
-This is the base class that all services extend and can be used to configure multiple services in your `saws.js` as we'll see later.
+This is the base class that all services extend and can be used to configure multiple services in our `saws.js` as we'll see later.

 # Adding services